Webinar: CBAM - new reporting obligations from 1 August 2024

 From 1 October 2023 until 25 December 2025, the CBAM transition period is in force.
 During this period, importers are required to submit quarterly reports on goods imported into the EU market.
 For each carbon-intensive product, the value of greenhouse gases emitted during its manufacture must be determined.
 From 1 August, reports will have to be prepared on the basis of the actual values from the manufacturers of those goods.

-What will you learn during the CBAM webinar?
+What will you learn from the CBAM webinar?

-During the event, we will analyse the experience and existing market practices related to the CBAM reporting obligation.
-We will present practical lessons learned and the next steps importers face as the subsequent phases of the transition period approach.
-We will go through the most important data collection requirements for the reports, including the information that the importer will have to obtain from suppliers.
+During the event, we analysed the experience and existing market practices related to the CBAM reporting obligation.
+We presented practical lessons learned and the next steps importers face as the subsequent phases of the transition period approach.
+We went through the most important data collection requirements for the reports, including the information that the importer will have to obtain from suppliers.
 We will also touch on the sanctions that might be imposed for non-compliance with CBAM obligations.

 CBAM mechanism - webinar agenda: